You don’t know how does an impact driver work?

 Some cordless impact drivers have an LED light for working in dark spaces.
 Some models have several LED lights positioned in a circle around the chuck.

 All cordless impact drivers have batteries.
 In most cases, they are rechargeable.

 How does an impact driver work?

-Well, impact drivers have an impact function which delivers a series of strong rotational force inside the tool, producing an extremely high level of torque when driving screws and drilling.
+Well, impact drivers have an impact function that delivers a series of strong rotational forces inside the tool, producing an extremely high level of torque when driving screws and drilling.
 When driving screws into materials, the tool will meet resistance.
 To overcome this resistance and continue driving in the screw, the tool must deliver more torque.